 I was trying out a new method of auto-playing credit card bills.
 Mortgage, utilities, phone, internet are all automated, so I tried out autopay for credit cards too.
-Unfortunately, during this trial run, my utilization got higher than the normal 1%.
+Unfortunately, during this trial run, my utilization got higher than my normal 1%.

 The next clue was a hard credit check from our mortgage refinance.
 Mr. BuLL and I wanted to lock in a 2.25% interest rate.
 It was worth the paperwork hassle and credit score decrease because more money is being dumped towards principal versus interest.

-The mortgage-free goal feels so much closer.
+The mortgage-free goal felt so much closer.

 I thought that those were the big reasons for my credit score’s fall from grace, but Afro Penny dug deeper and added another piece to the mystery – a new line of credit was opened.

 Too conveniently, I forgot that I opened a new credit card to partake in credit card churning rewards.
 I had opened it before this debacle, but when it finally clutched my credit score, it had already collided into a perfect storm credit drop with numbers flying everywhere.